vufind-org/vufind/GOVERNANCE.md

 ### Reviewing and Merging Pull Requests

-Much of VuFind's activity is accomplished through GitHub pull requests.
+Much of VuFind®'s activity is accomplished through GitHub pull requests.
 This section provides best practices to ensure a smooth-running process resulting in high-quality, stable code.